 The deadline for this season is 13th June 2023 with further dates to be announced later.

 , visit the Dan Maskell website

-to support Kent and Medway clubs and organisations in these key areas:
+continues to provide grants to support Kent and Medway clubs and organisations.

 At the time of writing there was no identified deadline, which means enquiries to apply for the funding could be made at any time.

 Grants to Improve the Quality of Life for Disadvantaged & Vulnerable People (UK)